Gemini Workspace pricing 2026: Business plans compared

 At its core, Gemini is an assistant.
 It helps you write a little faster or summarize information.
 What it doesn't do is automate entire business processes.
 For instance, it can't look at an incoming support ticket, figure out what it's about, pull the customer's order info from Shopify, and then route it to the right person.
 Real automation like that needs a dedicated workflow engine, and that's just not what Gemini is built for.

 For a customer support team, is a generic writing assistant worth $14 or more per agent every month?
-It’s a tough sell.
-The biggest challenge in support isn’t just typing out replies faster; it’s about solving problems correctly, cutting down on escalations, and getting repetitive tasks off people’s plates.
-Gemini for Workspace wasn’t designed to solve those problems, which leaves a pretty big gap.
+It's a tough sell.
+The biggest challenge in support isn't just typing out replies faster; it's about solving problems correctly, cutting down on escalations, and getting repetitive tasks off people's plates.
+The metric that actually matters is your AI resolution rate, and Gemini for Workspace wasn't designed to move it, which leaves a pretty big gap.
+The same goes for self-service deflection — a writing assistant doesn't deflect anything on its own.

 A better alternative to the Gemini Workspace pricing for support and IT teams: eesel AI